Loading

 It's important to communicate with the school and ask for their help.

 Start by asking for a meeting with the class teacher or tutor group lead.
-You could also speak to the pastoral lead, attendance team or the school’s SENCO (Special Educational Needs Co-Ordinator).
+You could also speak to the pastoral lead, attendance team or the school’s SENDCo (Special Educational Needs & Disabilities Coordinator).

 • Write down what you want to say at the meeting and tell the school what your child is struggling with.
 You can also ask if the school have noticed that your child is having difficulties.